foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 # Run this sample app

-1. Install ffem Match app on the phone [from Play store](https://play.google.com/store/apps/details?id=io.ffem.match)
+1. Install ffem Match app on the phone <a href="https://play.google.com/store/apps/details?id=io.ffem.match" target="_blank">from Play store</a>
-1. Clone and run this project on the same phone [How to run apps](https://developer.android.com/training/basics/firstapp/running-app)
+1. Clone and run this project on the same phone (<a href="https://developer.android.com/training/basics/firstapp/running-app" target="_blank">How to run apps</a>)
 1. Click <b>Launch Test</b>
 1. Complete the water or soil test
 1. Click <b>Save</b> to get the result in your app